Reloaded-Project/Reloaded.Hooks-rs/docs/dev/arch/arm64/code_relocation.md

 Here, `<skip>` is used to indicate a conditional skip over a set of instructions if the tested bit is not zero.
 The specific transformation depends on the offset between the current position and the new branch target.

 **Safety**:
 It is crucial to ensure that the provided `instruction` parameter is a valid `TBZ` opcode.
-Incorrect opcodes or assumptions that a different type of instruction is a `TBZ` may lead to undefined behavior.
+Incorrect opcodes or assumptions that a different type of instruction is a `TBZ` may lead to undefined behaviour.

 **Functionality**:
 The `rewrite_tbz` function alters the `TBZ` instruction to accommodate a new target address that is outside of its original range.
 The target address could be within the same 32KiB range or farther, necessitating different rewriting strategies.